pinheiro-vitor/DUagreste/README.md

 <br>

 ### About me
-- 🧐 I'm currently working with PHP (Laravel).
+- 🧐 I'm currently working with back-end.
 - 🌱 Learning more about culture DevOps, Cloud and infrastructure.
 - 🙏🏼 I dream of growing in my tech career and working abroad.
 - 💬 Always trying to improve myself.